-If the Final Value is greater than the Initial Value, investors will receive at maturity the \$1,000 principal amount plus a return equal to the Fund Return times the Upside Leverage Factor of 3.00, up to the Maximum Return of at least 100.00%.
-Assuming a hypothetical Maximum Return of 100.00%, an investor will realize the maximum payment at maturity at a Final Value at or above approximately 133.3334% of the Initial Value.
+If the Final Value of each Fund is greater than its Initial Value, investors will receive at maturity the \$1,000 principal amount plus a return equal to the Lesser Performing Fund Return times the Upside Leverage Factor of at least 1.35.

-- If the closing price of one share of the Fund increases 5.00%, investors will receive at maturity a 15.00% return, or \$1,150.00 per \$1,000 principal amount note. - Assuming a hypothetical Maximum Return of 100.00%, if the closing price of one share of the Fund increases 120.00%, investors will receive at maturity a return equal to the 100.00% Maximum Return, or \$2,000.00 per \$1,000 principal amount note, which is the maximum payment at maturity.
+Assuming a hypothetical Upside Leverage Factor of 1.35, if the closing price of one share of the Lesser Performing Fund increases 10.00%, investors will receive at maturity a 13.50% return, or \$1,135.00 per \$1,000 principal amount note.